chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 = Is this plugin compatible with Multisite mode? =

 Yes.
 All settings apply to all sites in the network simultaneously.
 You have to activate the plugin in the Network Admin area on the Plugins page.
 Just click on the Network Activate link.

+= Can this plugin works together with Limit Login Attempts? =

+No. WP Cerber is a drop in replacement for it.

 = Is this plugin compatible with WooCommerce? =